 And if you’ve never worn full ski gear to the beach, well…you’re obviously not from Michigan.

 Just for something different, we tried Boyne Highland’s Zipline Adventure Tour.
-It’s roughly 3 hours of ziplining all across the mountain (actually a good way to see the entire thing).
-The ziplines are fun, but not so crazy-high that you are fearing death.
+It’s roughly three hours of zip-lining all across the mountain (actually a good way to see the entire thing).
+The zip lines are fun but not so crazy-high that you’re fearing death.

 That said, I insisted on going first, just to “check” the lines.
 And YES: Everyone made fun of me. #PROTECTMYBABIES.
-But the guys who took us ziplining were tons of fun.
-If you saw my IG stories (oh!
-I still have them up under “Boyne Highlands“), they were teaching us to turn upside down, do flips, etc., It was a total blast.
+But the guys who took us zip-lining were tons of fun.
+They taught us to turn upside down, do flips, etc.; it was a total blast.

 On second thought, it’s probably not the best environment for young kids who need to run around.
 Quiet and seated kid shenanigans?
 Fine.

-That said, on the way back down the mountain, they offered to have the kids ride up in front of the snowcat.
-It was too dark for a good pic (even with Mike’s mad manual-focusing-skills) but you can see the general level of excitement.
+That said, on the way back down the mountain, the staff offered to have the kids ride up in front of the snowcat.
+It was too dark for a good pic (even with Mike’s mad manual-focusing-skills), but you can see the general level of excitement.

 Even if we didn’t have anything planned, Boyne Highlands has a ton of stuff to do.
-There’s a pretty epic hot-tub and outdoor pool situation (even the large pool is heated enough that I was happy swimming around), and they constantly have fires going outside, with plenty of S’mores-making kits on hand.
-There’s a ton of winter events (found here), as well as a spa for massages, etc.,
+There’s a pretty epic hot-tub and outdoor-pool situation (even the large pool is heated enough that I was happy swimming around), and they constantly have fires going outside, with plenty of s’mores-making kits on hand.
+There are a ton of winter events (found here), as well as a spa for massages, etc…

-ps.
-This was in no way sponsored — we just had a blast.
+P.S.
+This is in no way sponsored — we just had a blast.